Integral fast reactor: Nuclear waste

-Efficiency

-IFRs use virtually all of the energy content in the uranium fuel whereas a traditional light water reactor uses less than 0.65% of the energy in mined uranium, and less than 5% of the energy in enriched uranium.

 Carbon dioxide

-Both IFRs and LWRs do not emit CO2 during operation, although construction and fuel processing result in CO2 emissions, if energy sources which are not carbon neutral (such as fossil fuels), or CO2 emitting cements are used during the construction process.
+Both IFRs and LWRs do not emit CO2 during operation, although construction and fuel processing result in CO2 emissions (if via energy sources which are not carbon neutral, such as fossil fuels) and CO2-emitting cements are used in the construction process.

-A 2012 Yale University review published in the Journal of Industrial Ecology analyzing CO_{2} life cycle assessment emissions from nuclear power determined that:
+A 2012 Yale University review analyzing CO_{2} life cycle assessment (LCA) emissions from nuclear power determined that:

-Although the paper primarily dealt with data from Generation II reactors, and did not analyze the CO_{2} emissions by 2050 of the presently under construction Generation III reactors, it did summarize the Life Cycle Assessment findings of in development reactor technologies.
+Although the paper primarily dealt with data from Generation II reactors, and did not analyze the CO_{2} emissions by 2050 of the Generation III reactors presently under construction, it did summarize the LCA findings of in-development reactor technologies:

 Fuel cycle

-Fast reactor fuel must be at least 20% fissile, greater than the low enriched uranium used in LWRs.

-The fissile material could initially include highly enriched uranium or plutonium, from LWR spent fuel, decommissioned nuclear weapons, or other sources.
-During operation, the reactor breeds more fissile material from fertile material, at most about 5% more from uranium, and 1% more from thorium.
+Fast reactor fuel must be at least 20% fissile, greater than the low-enriched uranium used in LWRs.
+The fissile material can initially include highly enriched uranium or plutonium from LWR spent fuel, decommissioned nuclear weapons, or other sources.
+During operation, the reactor breeds more fissile material from fertile material – at most about 5% more from uranium and 1% more from thorium.

-The fertile material in fast reactor fuel can be depleted uranium (mostly U-238), natural uranium, thorium, or reprocessed uranium from spent fuel from traditional light water reactors, and even include nonfissile isotopes of plutonium and minor actinide isotopes.

-Assuming no leakage of actinides to the waste stream during reprocessing, a 1GWe IFR-style reactor would consume about 1 ton of fertile material per year and produce about 1 ton of fission products.
+The fertile material in fast reactor fuel can be depleted uranium (mostly uranium-238), natural uranium, thorium, or reprocessed uranium from spent fuel from traditional LWRs, and even include nonfissile isotopes of plutonium and minor actinide isotopes.
+Assuming no leakage of actinides to the waste stream during reprocessing, a 1 GWe IFR-style reactor would consume about 1 ton of fertile material per year and produce about 1 ton of fission products.

-The IFR fuel cycle's reprocessing by pyroprocessing (in this case, electrorefining) does not need to produce pure plutonium free of fission product radioactivity as the PUREX process is designed to do.
-The purpose of reprocessing in the IFR fuel cycle is simply to reduce the level of those fission products that are neutron poisons; even those need not be completely removed.
+The IFR fuel cycle's reprocessing by pyroprocessing (in this case, electrorefining) does not need to produce pure plutonium, free of fission product radioactivity, as the PUREX process is designed to do.
+The purpose of reprocessing in the IFR fuel cycle is simply to reduce the level of those fission products that are neutron poisons; even these need not be completely removed.
 The electrorefined spent fuel is highly radioactive, but because new fuel need not be precisely fabricated like LWR fuel pellets but can simply be cast, remote fabrication can be used, reducing exposure to workers.